ar4/deepwave/docs/example_4.rst

 .. image:: example_4.jpg

+The cost function that we used in this example encourages the optimiser to keep the velocities within the desired range, but does not force it to be the case.
+It is thus likely that the velocities will sometimes exceed the limits (if you run this example, you will get warnings about too few samples per wavelength for some iterations).
+The method for containing velocity within a range that is used in :doc:`example_5` is thus superior, and the one used in this example is mainly included as a demonstration of a cost function with multiple terms.

 Because of the normalisation we used this time, the result should also be the same even if we had scaled the observed data by a large number before running our code.

 `Full example code <https://github.com/ar4/deepwave/blob/master/docs/example_4.py>`_